veronicascheifer/nzn-compare-columns/README.md

-# Compare duas colunas de uma tabela
+# Compare two columns of a table

-Script que compara duas colunas de um arquivo csv e mostra se há valores iguais.
+Script that compares two columns of a csv file and shows if there are equal values.

-## Autora
+## Author

 * Verônica Scheifer